 5 Ways to Make Your Pumpkin Spice Latte Habit Healthier

-Trim off that extra sugar with these tips for guilt-free PSLs.
+Trim off that extra sugar with these tips for a healthy PSLs.

 1. Lighten the Syrup Load